cpyang123/DE-W2/README.md

 # DE-W2
 This is mini project 2 of the IDS 706 class, we're generating a preliminary analysis of a sample housing price data.

-See report.md for the sample report created.
+See the report.md file for the generated report.
+[Report](./report.md)